Music Sync Market Assessment A Market Ripe for Change

 - Top-tier artists are commanding higher fees, which infers even stronger downward price pressure on smaller artists

-- The global sync music market was worth XXX billion in 2018, up XXX on 2017
+- The global sync music market was worth billion in 2018, up on 2017

-- Publisher revenues account for XXX of all sync revenues
+- Publisher revenues account for of all sync revenues

-- Sync represents a larger share of total music publisher revenues XXX compared to the XXX of label revenues it represents
+- Sync represents a larger share of total music publisher revenues compared to the of label revenues it represents

 - Streaming analytics are enabling rightsholders to get a clearer sense of the immediate A&R effect of well-placed syncs